Eugene-Sedletsky/Site-Health-Check/README.md

 - **Reporting**: Export the health check report to a file (e.g., JSON, CSV) for further analysis.

 ## ToDo
-Consider refactor it into Elastic Beat or data provider for Prometheus and Grafana
+Consider refactoring it into Elastic Beat or a data provider for Prometheus and Grafana.

-## Refactoring into an Elastic Beat

-To integrate this tool into the Elastic Stack (ELK Stack) as a custom Beat, you can consider the following approaches: